When it comes to property investment, there’s no shortage of information available about what budding investors should do in order to ensure success.

 Their favoured strategy is to invest for capital growth over cash flow.

-In other words, you need to buy property that produces above average increases in value over the long term.
+In other words, you need to buy a property that produces above-average increases in value over the long term.

-Having said that there's no doubt in my mind that if I had to choose between cash flow and capital growth, I would invest for capital growth every time.
+Having said that, there's no doubt in my mind that if I had to choose between cash flow and capital growth, I would invest in capital growth every time.

-Especially on the measly after tax positive cash flow you can get in today’s property market.
+It’s just too hard to save your way to wealth, especially on the measly after-tax positive cash flow you can get in today’s property market.

 My advice for budding investors is to understand that wealth from real estate is not derived from income because residential properties are not high-yielding investments.